batu89/bootstrap-start/README.md

 # modern startbootstrap business

-This is the most recent version of the app for mark system.
+This is the most recent version of start bootstrap.

 ## Development Stack
 Bootstrap